WesleyJw/Learning/Kubernets/spark_on_kubernetes_series/readme.md

-## Configure Saprk Cluster with Kind
+## Configure Spark Cluster with Kind

 ### Kind Create Cluster

-How to create a cluster using a script yaml.
+How to create a cluster using a script YAML.

 ```